 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that appropriately expresses something positive or negative using 'bien/bueno' or 'mal/malo'.
-Observe the relationship with the verbs 'estar' or 'ser'.
+Instruction: Choose the correct sentence that properly expresses something positive or negative using 'bien/bueno' or 'mal/malo'.
+Pay attention to the relationship with the verbs 'estar' or 'ser'.

 1.

-'Bueno' with 'ser' is used for permanent characteristics or nouns; with action, it is incorrect.
+'Bueno' with 'ser' is used for permanent characteristics or nouns; using it with an action is incorrect.

 2.

-Although 'mal' with 'estar' describes a state, here it talks about a permanent characteristic, not a temporary state.
+Although 'mal' with 'estar' describes states, here the reference is to a permanent characteristic, not a temporary state.

 3.